lazyjinn1/Jeriflix-Client/README.md

 ## Features

-- View a variety of movies from different Genres, Directors and Art-styles
+- View a variety of movies from different Genres and Directors
 - Add or remove movies from YOUR Favorites List
-- View other users and see what's on their Favorites List
-- Learn more about your favorite movie, genre and director.
+- Learn more about your favorite movie.

 ## Getting Started